servicetitan/Stl.Fusion.Samples/docs/tutorial/Part11.md

 # Part 11: Authentication in Fusion

+**NOTE:** This part of Tutorial is slightly outdated - it "targets" pre-v6.1 versions of Fusion, but v6.1 brought pretty dramatic changes across the board, and some of them impact Fusion authentication.
+You can use the code provided here assuming you adjust it accordingly with [Part 13: Migration to Fusion 6.1+](./Part13.md).

+We'll eventually update this part, of course.

 ## Fusion Session

 One of the important elements in this authentication system is Fusion's own session.
 A session is essentially a string value, that is stored in HTTP only cookie.
 If the client sends this cookie with a request then we use the session specified there; if not, `SessionMiddleware` creates it.